higherkindness/mu-scala/docs/src/main/docs/guides/grpc-streaming.md

 }
 ```

-This code might be self-explanatory but let's review the different services one by one:
+Let's review the different endpoints one by one:

 * `lotsOfReplies `: Server streaming RPC.
+The server receives a single `HelloRequest` from the client, and responds with an `Observable[HelloResponse]`, i.e. a stream.
 * `lotsOfGreetings `: Client streaming RPC.
+The client sends an
+  `Observable[HelloRequest]`, i.e. a stream of requests, and receives a single
+  `HelloResponse`.
 * `bidiHello `: Bidirectional streaming RPC.

-## Integrations

-In [Mu], the streaming features have been implemented based on two data types.
-You can choose whichever data type fits your application's needs best.
+The client sends a stream of
+  requests and the server sends a stream of responses.

-### Observable
+### Using FS2

-The first data type is `monix.reactive.Observable`, see the [Monix Docs](https://monix.io/docs/2x/reactive/observable.html) for a more detailed explanation.
-These monix extensions have been implemented on top of the [gRPC Java API](https://grpc.io/grpc-java/javadoc/) and the `StreamObserver` interface.

-The example above shows a basic implementation of how to use this data type for streaming.

-### FS2: Functional Streams

-The second data type available for implementing streaming protocols is `fs2.Stream`, see the [FS2 Docs](https://github.com/functional-streams-for-scala/fs2) for more details.

-Thanks to this new data type, [Mu] supports `fs2.Stream[F, ?]` for all the types of streaming mentioned before.

-Let's compare our previous protocols using `fs2.Stream` instead of `Observable`.
+Let's write the same service definition using `fs2.Stream` instead of `Observable`.

 ```scala mdoc:silent
 object servicefs2 {